gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ##### !options

 * The pathways support DoD’s one-size-fits-all approach.
-* Each pathway has its own guiding policy that, in combination with functional policy, lays out the tailorable framework for the pathway.
+* Each pathway has its own guiding policy that, in combination with functional policy, that lays out the tailorable framework for the pathway.
 * The specific phases, activities, and artifacts required for each pathway are set and program managers may not tailor.
 * A program must select and follow only one pathway.